mlflow/mlflow/ISSUE_POLICY.md

 Our policy is that GitHub issues fall into one of the following categories:

-1. Bug reports
+1. Feature Requests
-2. Documentation fixes
+2. Bug reports
-3. Feature requests
+3. Documentation fixes
 4. Installation issues

 Each category has its own GitHub issue template.
 Please do not delete the issue template unless you are certain your